Every great site has a powerful customer testimonial page.

 With their permission, you can use these recommendations on your website, either on a testimonials page or a page dedicated to your employees’ bios.

-Plus, it wouldn’t hurt for someone who is researching your company on LinkedIn to see that you have an employee with glowing recommendations.
+Plus, it wouldn’t hurt for someone who is researching your company on LinkedIn to see your employees have glowing recommendations.

 What’s stronger than a text-based review?
 A video of your customer talking about how your products or services have helped them.